Paultree/morse-code-translator/README.md

 -   Bonus: Detect if a piece of text is english or morse and translate accordingly - [ x ]

 -   Split your code between data, logic functions and dom functions - [ x ]
--   Develop unit tests for all of your logic functions - []
+-   Develop unit tests for all of your logic functions - [ x ]
 -   Explore and discover edge cases in your code to further develop your tests - [ x ]

 28/11/2022